digitalcredentials/signing-service/README.md

 ### Tenants

-You might want to allow more than one signing key/DID to be used with the issuer.
-For example, you might want to sign university/college degree diplomas with a DID that is only used by the registrar, but then also allow certificates for individual courses to be signed by by different DIDS that are owned by the faculty or department that teaches the course.
+You might want to allow more than one signing key ([DID](https://www.w3.org/TR/did-core/)) to be used with the issuer.
+For example, you might want to sign university/college degree diplomas with a key ([DID](https://www.w3.org/TR/did-core/)) that is only used by the registrar, but then also allow certificates for individual courses to be signed by by different keys ([DIDs](https://www.w3.org/TR/did-core/)) that are owned by the faculty or department that teaches the course.

-We're calling these differents signing authorities 'tenants'.
+We're calling these differents signing authorities 'tenants' (or 'instances').
 You can set up as many tenants as you like by including a `TENANT_SEED_{TENANT_NAME}={seed}` environment variable for every 'tenant'.

 NOTE: the `seed` is explained below in the [Signing key section](#signing-key).